sythryan/ArchitectureClass/README.md

 ArchitectureClass
 =================

-my work in computer architecture in C, each folder should have a pdf descirbing the assignment
+My work in computer architecture in C, each folder should have a pdf descirbing the assignment
+This course is currently in progress.